How Long Does A Car Accident Settlement Take In Michigan?

 - What is the future economic loss you face as a result of these injuries?

 - Is liability clear?
 Was the at-fault driver at-fault in causing your crash and is fault being contested by the wrongdoer driver?
-Anything less than 100% at-fault will usually make a pre-lawsuit car accident settlement more difficult and will require a lawsuit to be filed.
+Anything less than 100% at-fault will usually make a pre-lawsuit car accident settlement in Michigan more difficult and will require a lawsuit to be filed.

 - The medical testing and diagnostics that confirm your injury.
 Remember, not all serious injuries are even capable of being detected by diagnostic testing such as MRIs, CT-scans and X-Ray.
 A TBI is a great example of this, as are chronic traumatic headaches and complex regional pain syndrome.

 - The extent to which your collision-related injuries have resulted in an impairment that affects your ability to lead your normal life, if you live in a threshold injury law state like Michigan or New Jersey.

 - The extent to which your car-accident related injuries have disabled you from returning to work and whether your claim for No-Fault wage loss benefits will exceed the monthly and/or 3-year limits allowed by law.

 - The extent to which your accident-related medical bills will exceed the No-Fault PIP medical benefits coverage level that applies to your claim and whether you must sue the at-fault driver for “excess” medical benefits.

 - What is the reputation of your lawyer?
-The insurance company evaluates the lawyer who represents you for your car accident settlement.
+The insurance company evaluates the Michigan lawyer who represents you for your car accident settlement.
 Who that lawyer is and his or her reputation has an enormous impact on how quickly your case is settled – and on how large the value of your case is.